Stroke Care in Solihull

 Time: Time to call 999 for emergency help if you see any single one of these signs.

-Our Care Givers are all trained to care for stroke survivors and many have undertaken the QCF in stroke and acquired brain injury.
-Our Care Givers offer practical and emotional support to survivors and their families and are able to liaise with the Stroke Association to ensure you are receiving the best possible care and support from the wider community.
+Our Care Assistants are all trained to care for stroke survivors and many have undertaken the QCF in stroke and acquired brain injury.
+Our care assistants offer practical and emotional support to survivors and their families and are able to liaise with the Stroke Association to ensure you are receiving the best possible care and support from the wider community.

 Each care plan is individually tailor-made to ensure that it is personalised and specific to your needs.
 It is reviewed and updated regularly to account for any changes that may need to take place and can coincide with your review from your stroke team to ensure continuity of care.